On this page

 The risk of hepatitis B can be significantly reduced by:

 - Implementing infection control guidelines suitable for the specific workplace.

 Infection control precautions are the first line of defence to protect workers from hepatitis B and other blood-borne diseases.
 For this reason, the Public Health Agency of Canada recommends routine practices when there is a risk of exposure to blood or certain body fluids.

 Please see the OSH Answers document Routine Practices for more information.

-Hepatitis B vaccines are licensed in Canada.
-They provide safe, reliable protection from hepatitis B when used either before or immediately after exposure to the virus.
-Tests show 90 to 95 percent of vaccinations of healthy people result in the development of resistance against hepatitis B. At present, vaccination is the surest way to avoid acquiring hepatitis B as an occupational disease.
+Hepatitis B vaccines are available in Canada.
+They provide safe, reliable protection from hepatitis B when used before or immediately after exposure to the virus.
+Tests show that 90 to 95 percent of vaccinations of healthy people result in the development of resistance against hepatitis B.

-Side effects are usually mild with soreness at the injection site being the most commonly reported.
-Studies show no link between the hepatitis B vaccine and multiple sclerosis, chronic fatigue syndrome, rheumatoid arthritis or Guillain-Barré syndrome.
-The vaccine may very rarely cause a severe life-threatening, whole-body allergic reaction (anaphylaxis).
-People with allergies to any hepatitis B vaccine ingredients, for example, yeast, should not receive the vaccine.
+Side effects are usually mild, with soreness at the injection site being the most commonly reported.
+People with allergies to any hepatitis B vaccine ingredients should not receive the vaccine.
 Check with your health professional for more information.